Tips

 Kids, in general, have a few things in common; cartoons, toys, and gadgets (smartphone/ tablet).
 We can use these 3 things to get a child interested in language learning in the most natural way possible.

-This article is a 2 series article that will be centered around the topic of how to make children interested in learning a second language.
-I will be using English as an example of children learning a second language.
+This two-series post will be centred around how to make children interested in learning a second language.
+I will use English as an example of children learning a second language.
 So, all instances will be based on that.

 Cartoon